Applying for the Uniform CPA Examination

 Colorado Licensure Information

-NOTICE: The education requirements for licensure will be changing July 1, 2015.
+NOTICE: The education requirements for licensure changed, effective July 1, 2015.
 Please refer to Rule 2.5 of the Colorado State Board of Accountancy Rules for details.

 If you have passed all four sections of the CPA Examination, you may request a pre-evaluation of your education prior to submitting the official Application for Licensure for the state of Colorado.